-If you're planning a trip to Canada or Ontario's Sunset Country this summer from the United States you need to be aware of new restrictions currently in effect.
+If you're planning a trip to Canada or Ontario's Sunset Country from the United States you need to be aware of new restrictions currently in effect.

 What Types of Food Can I Bring into Canada?